ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### xssiPrefix

-`xssiPrefix`: Causes `<amp-consent>` to strip a prefix from the `checkConsentHref` endpoint's return value.
+`xssiPrefix`: Causes `<amp-consent>` to strip a prefix from the `checkConsentHref` endpoint's response.
 If the prefix is not present in the response, then this option will have no effect. `xssiPrefix` can be useful for APIs that include [security prefixes](http://patorjk.com/blog/2013/02/05/crafty-tricks-for-avoiding-xssi/) like `)]}` to help prevent cross site scripting attacks.

 ## Consent Management